technothakur1987/nectorofcake/README.md

 task to do
-1. make a cart page
+1. properly chaeck and apply filter functions here
-2. upload the products to firebase
+2. make a product  details page
-3.make shop page
+3. cart functionality